How to Prepare CRUSHS

 Chill the Mixture

 Cover and refrigerate the mixture for 2+ hours to let it thicken up.
 The longer the better.
-It allows the milk powders to absorb the milk and get creamy.
+Longer allows the milk powders to absorb the milk and get creamy.
+If you can let it sit in the fridge overnight or 8+ hours even better.
 Also, put your serving bowl in the freezer to get it cold.

 Load the Ice Cream Maker